ashwinivairalkar/paig/paig-server/backend/paig/README.md

    ```
    Run the script to build the web UI using PowerShell.

-   If you are using Windows PowerShell, switch to Git Bash, navigate to the specific path, and run the following command:
+   If you are using Windows,open Git Bash, navigate to the specific path, and run the following command:
    ```bash

    cd paig/paig-server/scripts
    dos2unix build_ui.sh
    cd ..
    ```
-   Then, return to PowerShell and run the command to install the build.
+   Then run the following command in PowerShell to install the build.

    ```bash
    cd scripts